TravisPritchardODEQ/TMDL_database/README.md

-# wq_dblite
+# wqdblite

-wq_dblite are a series of R functions to import water quality data and stations information into a SQLite database.
+wqdblite is an R package containing a series functions to create a SQLite database with table schema that mirrors Oregon DEQ's AWQMS and Stations databases.
+The package was built to facilitate accessing and archiving water quality data used in various analysis projects after it has been gathered from other sources.
+SQLite databases are portable and self-contained hence can be saved within the project folder but also retain most of the SQL functionality and hence can be accessed and queried using standard scripting.

-To use the the wq_dblite import functions, you need ODBC connections to DEQ's AWQMS and Stations databases.
+To use the the wqdblite import functions, you need ODBC connections to DEQ's AWQMS and Stations databases.

 The database functions use the following R packages: